RZZT/website/corporate.md

 ## Companies House details

-RZZT CIC is a community interest company limited by guarantee, registered and incorporated in the United Kingdom.
-Its company number is 10951485.
-You can view the company details on the [Companies House website](https://beta.companieshouse.gov.uk/company/10951485).
+RZZT CIC is a Community Interest Company incorporated in the United Kingdom and registered in England & Wales as a private company limited by guarantee.
+Its company number is 10951485, and its registered office is at International House, 776--778 Barking Road, Barking, London, E13 9PJ.
+More details are available at the [Companies House website](https://beta.companieshouse.gov.uk/company/10951485).

 ## Directors